lipsa-pooja/MakeMyTrip_UI_Automation/README.md

 Execution:

   - To Execute All the Feature file navigate to /src/test/java/testRunner/TestRunner.java class and execute with help of JUnit 4.
-  - To execute specific Feature file, mention the required feature file in MyTestRunner.java class and run with JUnit 4.
+  - To execute specific Feature file, mention the required feature file in TestRunner.java class and run with JUnit 4.
-  - To Execute on Maven
-      ```mvn clean test```
+  - To Execute on Maven   ```mvn clean test```